 [edit] Tertiary/long-term effects

-Economic - Economic hardship, due to: temporary decline in tourism, rebuilding costs, food shortage leading to price increase ,etc.
+Economic - Economic hardship, due to: temporary decline in tourism, rebuilding costs, food shortage leading to price increase ,etc.[edit] Control

-Main article:
+- Main article: Flood control

 [edit] Europe

-1910 Great Flood of Paris, the French government built a series of reservoirs called Les Grands Lacs de Seine (or Great Lakes) which helps remove pressure from the
+Remembering the misery and destruction caused by the 1910 Great Flood of Paris, the French government built a series of reservoirs called Les Grands Lacs de Seine (or Great Lakes) which helps remove pressure from the Seine during floods, especially the regular winter flooding.[7]London is protected from sea flooding by a huge mechanical barrier across the River Thames, which is raised when the sea water level reaches a certain point (see Thames Barrier).

 Venice has a similar arrangement, although it is already unable to cope with very high tides; a new system of variable-height dikes is under construction.
 The defences of both London and Venice would be rendered inadequate if sea levels were to rise.